Chapter 7

 This lab may be graded completely offline.
 To do this, submit the following items via Canvas:

-4. Task 4: A GitLab repository URL and a URL of the website containing those files.
-Make sure the instructor and TA are added to the repository as maintainers.
+3. Task 3: A GitLab/GitHub repository URL and a URL of the website containing those files.
+Make sure the instructor is added to the repository as maintainers.
 They should be able to push to the repository and automatically see the website get updated.

 If you are able to submit all 4 of the items above, you do not need to schedule a grading time.
 The instructor or TA will contact you for clarification if there are any questions on your submission.